-Of the many issues that arise in the course of domestic upheaval, child custody and support decisions can be the most emotionally wrenching.
+Of the many issues that arise in the course of domestic upheaval, child custody decisions can be the most emotionally wrenching.
 Consequently, it can become the one of the most financially draining factors in your divorce case.
-Because of this and other factors, the issue of child custody is more often than not best settled by voluntary, insightful agreement between parents for the best interests of their children.
-In fact, it has been shown many times that problems creatively solved by parents regarding the custody and support of their children are more readily adhered to by everyone involved, than are those imposed by the court based on criteria that does not address the uniqueness of your circumstances.
-Further, the process of learning to solve problems in the fashion you may be presented within the course of your divorce can provide tools for you to use as issues present themselves down the road.
+Because of this, the issue of child custody is frequently settled by voluntary, insightful agreement between parents for the best interests of their children.
+In fact, it has been shown many times that problems creatively solved by parents regarding the custody and support of their children are more readily adhered to by everyone involved, rather than those imposed by the court based on criteria that do not address the uniqueness of your circumstances.
+The process of learning to solve problems as separated parents is much different than problem solving of an intact family.
+Tools provided to parents during the separation and divorce proceeding can help the transition go more smoothly.

 In many cases, reaching an agreement with respect to the best interests of your child may not be possible.
 For example, one or both parties may be unable to function as a joint custodian in light of substance abuse or anger management issues, one party may be planning to relocate to another state or a significant distance from the former marital home, or either or both parties may be so focused on blaming the other for the demise of the marriage that they are unable to see the importance of the other in the life of the child.
 In these cases, it is necessary for the court to decide the best custodial arrangement for the child.

 Contrary to popular belief, North Carolina law will not allow children to simply choose with which parent they will live until they are 18.
 A mature child can tell the court their desires and why they may choose to live with one parent over the other, and the court may consider that to be a factor in awarding relative custodial rights to one parent over the other, but that consideration is completely within the discretion of the court.